 Dr. Raines is passionate about community engagement.
 She has facilitated capacity building workshops for the Department of Housing and Urban Development, aiding non-profits in developing the skills formulate their goals organizations so they are poised to apply for external funding.
-She has also been invited to provide parental skill building workshops, in English and Spanish, for the Los Angeles Unified School District Parent Training Institute and has offered professional development for Psychological Services and Related Services teams in several large, urban school districts.
+She has partnered with a number of law enforcement agencies to develop and implement training related to implicit bias, community relationships, and working with individuals with disabilities.

 In her downtime, Dr. Raines lives for traveling, loves to explore museums, reads/watches plenty of science fiction, and obsesses over all things related to Florida State University football.